2025 NCAA Division I Football Championship Game: North Dakota State

 North Dakota State finished its regular season at 10–2; its losses started and ended the regular season, 31–26 at Colorado on August 29, and 29–28 vs. South Dakota on November 23.
 NDSU was seeded No. 2, giving the Bison a bye and home field advantage throughout the playoffs, where they defeated No. 15 Abilene Christian 51–31, No. 7 Mercer 31–7, and Dakota Marker rival – No. 3 South Dakota State 28–21.

-The 2025 FCS championship game marked the 11th trip to Frisco for the Bison since the 2012 NCAA Division I Football Championship Game game against Sam Houston State, with NDSU being 9–1 in championship games, losing its most recent appearance against South Dakota State 45–21 in 2023, with its last win coming the year before against the Bobcats 38–10.
+The 2025 FCS championship game marked the 11th trip to Frisco for the Bison since the 2012 NCAA Division I Football Championship Game against Sam Houston State, with NDSU being 9–1 in championship games, losing its most recent appearance against South Dakota State 45–21 in 2023, with its last win coming the year before against the Bobcats 38–10.

 North Dakota State was led by Walter Payton Award runner-up Cam Miller, who entered the game with 3,052 yards passing, 31 touchdowns, and 4 interceptions, along with 510 yards and 10 touchdowns on the ground.
 Jerry Rice Award winner CharMar Brown led the Bison's rushing attack with 1,104 yards and 14 touchdowns, with Barika Kpeenu adding 714 yards and 7 touchdowns.
 Bryce Lance led the Bison in receiving with 66 catches, 946 yards, and 16 touchdowns for a new school record.